EyasuTeshome/shifttracker/job-search/how-to-answer-the-salary-expectation-question.md

 # How to answer the salary expectation question.

-Conducting research on average compensation for both the role and your experience level can lead to productive and informative conversations about pay with your potential employers.
+Researching average compensation for both the role and your experience level can lead to productive and informative conversations about pay with your potential employers.

-However, this question can still be anxiety inducing and it is important to avoid these common mistakes:
+However, this question can still be anxiety-inducing and it is important to avoid these common mistakes:

 - **Giving a low number because of lack of work experience**: Many junior developers feel that they need to give a very low number because of the lack of work experience.
 The assumption is that if they work for cheap, they are more likely to be hired.
 However, this is an incorrect assumption.
 When you give a recruiter a very low salary amount, the feeling that you are actually suggesting is: “I am not confident in my skills, and this is a big red flag not to hire me.”
 - **Not being realistic about market rates**: Like the point above, if you aren’t realistic about market rate salaries and you respond with an amount that is too high, you’re likely to be filtered out due to budget constraints.